continuouspipe/continuouspipe/documentation/content/quick-start/configuring-a-flow.md

 weight: 60
 ---
-The final step before executing the Flow is to configure it.
-You can do this by clicking on the Flow, then selecting the "Configuration" tab.
+The final step before executing the flow is to configure it.
+You can do this by clicking on the flow, then selecting the "Configuration" tab.
 This will present you with an interface that allows you to define YAML variables.

 ![](/images/quick-start/flow-configuration-no-config.png)